 First, let’s review the basics of freight payment terms.
 To explain, freight payment terms are part of a transportation contract between a carrier and shipper.
 Now obviously, the reason to have these contract terms is to govern how the carrier charges the payor for its transportation services.
 Additionally, it details how the payor pays for these transportation.
 Further, there are U.S. government regulations from the Electronic Code Of Federal Regulation (eCFR), part 378, that outlines procedures for freight bill processing and payment.

-Now for ground transportation in the U.S. an invoice is commonly referred to as a freight bill.
-So based on an agreed upon contract, a payor will use a freight bill audit & payment process to pay the transportation carrier.
-Surprisingly, the contract’s freight payment terms can be quite lengthy including such things as timeliness of payments, discounts for early payments, late payment fees, and other administrative requirements.
+For ground transportation in the U.S. an invoice is commonly referred to as a freight bill.
+In addition, based on an agreed upon contract, a payor will use a freight bill audit & payment process to pay the transportation carrier.
+In many cases, the contract’s freight payment terms can be quite lengthy including such things as timeliness of payments, discounts for early payments, late payment fees, and other administrative requirements.

 Further, these freight bill payment terms are very burdensome for both the carrier and the shipper.
 Indeed, there are many reasons why both parties will agree to extensive and complicated contract terms.
-First, the payor will take on these additional burdens such as 7-day net pay to receive discounts on their freight charges.
-Second, the carrier will take on additional burdens such as waiving late fees to secure new business with the shipper.
-Lastly, another key aspect of freight payment terms is who pays the freight bills.
+For instance, the payor may take on these additional burdens such as 7-day net pay to receive discounts on their freight charges.
+In some cases, the carrier will take on additional burdens such as waiving late fees to secure new business with the shipper.
+Also, another key aspect of freight payment terms is who pays the freight bills.
 It is not always the shipper.
-So payment terms can be very complicated, but basically there are three types of payors.
+So payment terms can be very complicated, but basically there are three types of payors for domestic shipping.

 Types Of Freight Payors